union organizing - frequently asked questions

 General Questions about Union Organizing

-If a majority of those in a bargaining unit sign a card indicating their support for the union, all those in the bargaining unit (and those who occupy union-represented positions in the future) would be exclusively represented by the union in their dealings with the university concerning terms and conditions of employment.
+If a majority of those in a bargaining unit sign a card indicating their support for the union, then all those in the bargaining unit are exclusively represented by the union in their dealings with the university concerning terms and conditions of employment.
 This is true for all employees in the bargaining unit, whether or not they signed a card.
-If a union demonstrates majority support from the employees within a bargaining unit, not all represented employees must join the union.
-In terms of whether any represented employee has to join a union or pay dues, MERC guidance states the following:

 The agency in Michigan that enforces Michigan law in this area for public sector employees is the Michigan Employment Relations Commission (MERC).
 The contact information for MERC is here: